om3ga6400/about-blank-redirect/README.md

 Choose one of the options below then follow the instructions for it.

 ## Website
-To use this, fork the repo and edit "index.html" and replace "INSERT URL HERE" with the URL you want to redirect to.
+To use this, fork the repo and edit "index.html" and replace "INSERT URL HERE" with the URL you want to redirect to then just deploy it with github pages.

 ## Bookmarklet
 Just add this into the URL section of a new bookmark and replace "INSERT URL HERE" with the URL you want to redirect to:

 ```
 javascript: var win = window.open();   win.document.body.style.margin = '0';   win.document.body.style.height = '100vh';   var iframe = win.document.createElement('iframe');   iframe.style.border = 'none';   iframe.style.width = '100%';   iframe.style.height = '100%';   iframe.style.margin = '0';   iframe.src = 'INSERT URL HERE';   win.document.body.appendChild(iframe);
 ```